mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-zapier-integration.md

 - **Markdown:** Mattermost supports the use of [Markdown](https://docs.mattermost.com/help/messaging/formatting-text.html) in Zapier integrations.
 For example, use [heading markdown](https://docs.mattermost.com/help/messaging/formatting-text.html#headings) for Jira issue titles.
 - **Custom Icons:** Use different icons for different services and Zapier integrations.
 - **Hashtags:** Use hashtags to make your Zapier posts searchable.
 Use different hashtags for different services and Zapier integrations.
 For example, use the dynamic fields available in Zapier to include ticket a Jira ticket number in hashtags.
-This makes all conversation on a specific ticket instantly searchable by clicking the hashtag.
+This makes all conversation on a specific ticket instantly searchable by selecting the hashtag.```
 - **Quick Links:** Link back to the service that fired the zap through the use of Markdown [embedded links](https://docs.mattermost.com/help/messaging/formatting-text.html#links).
 For example, in our zaps we embed a link back to the service within the timestamp so it’s easy to take action on any zap.

 ### Examples